rkgIITBh/data-structures.github.io/HTML/graphRepresentation.md

-## A Few Simple Properties of a Graph and Computer Representation of a Graph
+## Graph Properties and Computer Representation

 Let us discuss some well known properties of an undirected graph before exploring the ways to process a graph.